LaPingvino/fractal/README.md

 ```

 ### Runtime Dependencies

+On top of the dependencies required at build time and checked by Meson, Fractal depends on the
+following dependencies at runtime:

+* xdg-desktop-portal and its backends: some functionalities are dependant on the following portals,
+  and a permission will be asked when necessary, but Fractal should work without them:
+  * Secret: this portal or a Secret Service is required, see [storing secrets](#storing-secrets).
+  * Camera: scan QR codes during verification.
+  * Location: send the user’s location in a conversation.
+  * Settings: get the 12h/24h time format system preference.
+* glycin: all images are loaded with this library so loaders for the different image formats need to
+  be installed.

+#### Storing secrets

 Fractal doesn’t store your **password**, but it stores your **access token** and the **passphrase**
 used to encrypt the database and the local cache.